AdTekDev/eCommerceSecurity/Review/Readme.md

 ### SQ.04.2
 Centralizing authentication and authorization reduces cost, improves consistency, and permits rapid provisioning and changes.
 List the technologies on the way toward greater centralization, beginning with stand-alone authenticators through corporate metadirectory servers.

+### SQ.05.1
+The total processing speed of microprocessors (based on clock rate and number of circuits) is doubling roughly every year.
+Today, a symmetric session key needs to be 100 bits long to be considered strong.
+How long will a symmetric session key have to be in 30 years to be considered strong?
+(Hint: consider how much longer decryption takes if the key length is increased by a single bit.)

+### SQ.05.2
+The textbook described how public key authentication is used for message-by-message authentication in digital signatures.
+However, public key authentication is widely used for initial authentication.
+Describe the processes that the supplicant and verifier would use if public key encryption were used in initial challenge–response authentication.
+Draw heavily on your understanding of digital signatures, but put this information in challenge–response context.